mkudija/mkudija.github.io/reading-notes/_md/2025-07-03-ESV Expository Commentary (Volume 9).md

 - The *[[~Catholic Commentary on Sacred Scripture New Testament Set|Catholic Commentary on Sacred Scripture]]* sees the same connection between the "flesh" and the cross, and connects this to the Eucharist: "The same flesh and blood offered by Christ to the Father on the cross and then resurrected to glory is given to us in the Eucharist.
 By consuming Christ's glorified flesh and blood in the Eucharist, we receive eternal life and will also share in his resurrection" (129).
 This commentary also notes the change in vocabulary in the Greek for "to eat".
 - The *[[~Gospels and Acts|Navarre Bible]]* notes the spiritual nature of Jesus offering his flesh to us: "In the same way as bodily food is necessary for life on earth, Holy Communion is necessary for maintaining the life of the soul, which is why the Church exhorts us to receive this sacrament frequently" (596).
 - Aquinas indicates how the Eucharist *communicates* Christ: "Yet it was especially suitable that he institute in his own person this sacrament, in which his body and blood are communicated.
 Hence he himself says: *the bread that I shall give for the life of the world is my flesh*" (*[[~Thomas Aquinas-Selected Commentaries on the New Testament|Thomas Aquinas-Selected Commentaries on the New Testament]]*, 230).
 Thomas, elsewhere commenting on Hebrews 2:14, cites John 5 and [[St. John Chrysostom]]: "By flesh and blood can also be understood the flesh and blood of Christ according to the statement *he who eats my flesh and drinks my blood* (John 6:55), of which *the children*, i.e., the apostles, partook at the last supper and of which Christ partook, as Chrysostom expressly says about Matthew 26: *He drank his own blood*" (ibid.
 123; cf. John Chrysostom, *Homilies on the Gospel of Saint Matthew* 82).
 - I published these reflections on July 3, the feast of Saint Thomas, Apostle.
-The [[~Roman Missal|Prayer after Communion]] for this feast touches on these themes of Eucharistic and faith:
+The [[~Roman Missal|Prayer after Communion]] for this feast touches on these themes of Eucharist and faith:

 >O God, as we truly receive in this Sacrament
 >the Body of your Only Begotten Son,